Searchbreed

 Feeding a Bichon Frise

-Small breed. ~400-600 kcal/day.
+Small breed.
+Calorie needs vary with size, age, neuter status, and activity.
 Skin allergies and bladder health are primary diet considerations.

 Key nutrients